 In Smartwork, you can copy and customize existing W. W. Norton questions for use in your assignments via the Question Editor.
 You may also edit questions that you authored yourself.
 Copying and editing questions retains the original, unedited version of the question in your Question Library.

-You can enter the Question Editor from either the Assignment Editor, or from the Question Library.
+You can enter the Question Editor from either 1) the Assignment Editor or 2) the Question Library.

 - To enter the Question Editor from the Assignment Editor, click on the pencil next to the question you would like to edit.

 - To edit a question in the Question Library, click on the gear next to the question; then click “Copy/Edit.”